Towards Trustworthy Legal AI through LLM Agents and Formal Reasoning: Experiments

 \subsection{RQ2: Ablation Study}

-To assess the contribution of each component in our Legal LLM Agent framework (Figure~\ref{fig:framework}), we conduct an ablation study comparing different model variants with our full pipeline.
-Table~\ref{tab:ablation_results} reports three key metrics. \textbf{G-F1} denotes the F1 score on general-provisions prediction, \textbf{S-F1} is the F1 score on specific-provisions prediction, and \textbf{SE~(M)} measures the sentencing error in months.
+To quantify the contribution of each component in our Legal LLM Agent framework (Figure~\ref{fig:framework}), we conduct an ablation study on LeCaRDv2 by selectively disabling key modules and comparing them against the full pipeline.
+Table~\ref{tab:ablation_results} reports three evaluation metrics: \textbf{G-F1} for general-provision prediction, \textbf{S-F1} for specific-provision prediction, and \textbf{SE (M)} for sentencing error measured in months.
+Disabling the \textbf{attorney module} reduces general-provision accuracy and increases sentencing error, indicating that dual-agent adversarial extraction provides complementary perspectives beyond a prosecution-only view.
+Disabling the \textbf{formal reasoning module} causes the most severe degradation, with sharp drops in G-F1 and S-F1 and sentencing error, highlighting the necessity of formal logical verification.
+Disabling the \textbf{judge rendering module} increases sentencing error, suggesting its primary role in refining sentencing severity.

-The performance of removing the attorney module drops G-F1 from 0.3459 to 0.3000 and raising the sentencing error to 20.00 months, showing that dual independent agents (prosecutor and attorney) provide complementary perspectives that enhance accuracy and robustness.
-Disabling all Z3-based reasoning produces the poorest G-F1 (0.1500) and the highest sentencing error (25.30 months), underscoring the critical role of formal logic in filtering incorrect statutes and ensuring reliable sentencing.
-In contrast, the full \method system achieves the highest scores on both general and specific statute prediction and the lowest sentencing error, confirming its superior accuracy in legal decision-making.